pkepley/pkepley.github.io/_posts/2021-08-02-RiddlerInfiniteChainLink.md

 $$

-Here, I have used the expression for the sum of a convergent geometric series on the third line, and on the last line, I have used WolframAlpha (since I was feeling lazy 🙂).
+Here, I have used the expression for the sum of a convergent geometric series on the fourth line, and on the last line, I have used WolframAlpha (since I was feeling lazy 🙂).
 This last formula is harder to work with than the formula on the second to last line, so we'll mostly focus on the penultimate formula.
 On the other hand, the last formula does provide some useful insight, as well as